-Individuals with military service and/or enrolled in IIT ROTC (Reserve Officer Training Corps) also qualify for admission to the BINTM program.
+Individuals with military service and/or enrolled in Illinois Tech ROTC (Reserve Officer Training Corps) also qualify for admission to the BINTM program.
 MOS-specific training (ACE credit) and ROTC leadership courses generally fulfill lower-level Technical coursework under BINTM admission requirements (see our Admission's page).

 Students from four-year universities who have at least 45 hours of applicable credit also may apply for admission.
 Individuals seeking to change their major from an engineering discipline (civil, electrical, industrial, or mechanical) are able to transfer into the INTM Program and make the most of their accrued credit due to the range of topics which qualify as Technical coursework.

-A total of 126 credits are required for the bachelor’s degree, consisting of 63 credits (21 courses) of junior- and senior-level courses completed at IIT and the 63 transfer credits required for admission.
-All students complete a core sequence (14 courses) which covers professional communications, industrial enterprises, human resource management, operations management, sales and operations planning, inventory control, and project management.
+A total of 126 credits are required for the bachelor’s degree, consisting of 66 credits (22 courses) of junior- and senior-level courses completed at Illinois Tech and the 60 transfer credits required for admission.
+All students complete a core sequence (15 courses) which covers professional communications, industrial enterprises, human resource management, operations management, sales and operations planning, inventory control, and project management.
 The core coursework includes upper-level humanities and social science electives and two (2) Interprofessional Projects.
 Expanded competencies are gained through technical electives and industrial specializations; all students complete seven (7) INTM electives, generally consisting of three (3) technical electives and four (4) specialization electives.
 The general breakdown is as follows:

 21 hours: INTM Electives (Technical/Specialization)